Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ![](Screenshots/oneHot/oneHot.png)

-Function to load training and testing images from png format will be neccessary too.
-It creates one hot encoded labels for each object type on `labelTensors`.
-Loads dataset of each object type on `tensorLists` and finally concatenate all image tensors into `xs`, and corresponding to them labels into `ys`.
+An auxiliary function to load training and testing images from png format would be also helpful.
+The one shown below creates one-hot encoded labels for each object type in `labelTensors`.
+Then, it loads dataset of each object type into `tensorLists` and finally concatenates all the image tensors into `xs`, and their corresponding labels into `ys`.

 ```
 def getData path: